AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/using-smart-campaigns/setting-up-a-trigger-smart-campaign-for-sales-using-campaign-is-requested.md

 >
 >Be creative.
 What would the sales person like to automate?
 Just ask them and wire it up!

-1. Create a **Smart Campaign.**
+1. Create a Smart Campaign.

    ![](assets/setting-up-a-trigger-smart-campaign-for-sales-1.png)

-1. Find and drag the **Campaign is Requested** trigger to the canvas.
+1. Find and drag the **[!UICONTROL Campaign is Requested]** trigger to the canvas.

    ![](assets/setting-up-a-trigger-smart-campaign-for-sales-2.png)

 1. The source choices indicate what kind of request will be honored.
-For Salesforce functionality, make sure to choose **Sales** **Insight**.
+For Salesforce functionality, make sure to choose **[!UICONTROL Sales Insight]**.

    >[!TIP]
    >
    >The source operators are for security.
 You can restrict the campaign to requests made only by specific sources, like other Smart Campaigns or developers.
-Choose **Is Any** in the first box if you want to allow requests from all sources.
+Choose **[!UICONTROL Is Any]** in the first box if you want to allow requests from all sources.
    >
-   >**Remember**, by choosing Sales Insight, it will magically show up in the box for sales.
+   >_Remember_, by choosing Sales Insight, it will magically show up in the box for sales.
 Don't overdo it.
 Too many will get ignored by them.

    ![](assets/setting-up-a-trigger-smart-campaign-for-sales-3.png)